Device Capabilities

 The AT1000 Series consists of multiple test sequencer devices, each with its own set of capabilities.
 Currently, the AT1032S is the only available model, but future models will be introduced with varying features.
 Understanding a device’s capabilities is essential for configuring test sequences effectively.

-Retrieving Device Capabilities
+Retrieving Device Information

-Capability Structure
+Capabilities Structure

 | Capability | Description |